 Here are some other cases when you need to see the doctor or visit the emergency department:

 If you'd like to get fewer nosebleeds, what can you do?
 Well, don't pick your nose or stick anything up your nose.
-Also, avoid blowing your nose too forcefully and if you have allergies that bother your nose, see a doctor about them.
+Also, avoid blowing your nose too forcefully, and if you have allergies, see a doctor about them.
 If you get your allergies under control, your nose probably won't be as stuffy and irritated.

-When the inside of your nose feels dry and itchy, it can be tempting to pick it, so talk to your mom or dad about using one or two of these strategies to keep it moist:
+When the inside of your nose feels dry and itchy, it can be tempting to pick it, so talk to your mom or dad about trying one or two of these tips to keep it moist:

 |BrainPop This is a great site for kids with informational movies about science, anatomy, weather, and more.|

 |What's a Booger?
 They're more than just gross.
 Boogers have a job to do.
 Find out what it is in this article for kids.|

 |The Facts About Broken Bones What happens when you break a bone?|